americocunhajr/EPIDEMIC/README.md

 - epidemic_forecast.m

-## Availability
+The current stable version of **EPIDEMIC** is available on the website:

-The current stable version of **EPIDEMIC** and the documentation can be found on the website: www.EpidemicCode.org
+www.EpidemicCode.org